The Swedish higher education system

 - Second cycle

-The Swedish kandidatexamen is the degree received after completing studies at the bachelor's level (first cycle).
-Students with foreign qualifications need the equivalent of the Swedish Bachelor's degree (kandidatexamen) in order to be eligible for studies at the master's level (second cycle).
+The Swedish kandidatexamen is the degree received after completing studies at the bachelor's level.
+Applicants with foreign qualifications need the equivalent of the Swedish Bachelor's degree (kandidatexamen) to be eligible for studies at the master's level (second cycle).

 Professional qualifications are awarded in the fields of engineering, health care, agriculture, law, education, etc. Professional qualifications may be offered within either the first or the second cycle.
 Programmes leading to professional qualifications may vary in length depending on their content and may stretch over two cycles.